randommm/rabbitmq-website/site/oauth2.md

 1. [configured to use the rabbit_auth_backend_oauth2 backend](./access-control.html).
 2. configured with the resource service ID (`resource_server_id`).
 The RabbitMQ cluster becomes an OAuth 2.0 resource and this is its identifier.
-3. configured with issuer url of the OAuth 2.0 provider or the JWKS url or directly with the signing keys the OAuth 2.0 provider will use to sign tokens
+3. configured with issuer URL of the OAuth 2.0 provider or the JWKS URL or directly with the signing keys the OAuth 2.0 provider will use to sign tokens

-Below it is specified the minimal configuration to support OAuth 2.0 authentication (*Note*: To enable it in the management plugin you need additional configuration):
+Here is the minimal configuration to support OAuth 2.0 authentication (*Note*: To enable it in the management plugin you need additional configuration):

 <pre class="lang-ini">
 auth_oauth2.resource_server_id = new_resource_server_id